 Field Text Chapter:

-For the project, each participant will volunteer for (or be assigned) a topic related to a stop for the field trip, itself, or a general topic related to the trip.
-The participant will thoroughly research the topic, preparing a contribution as a chapter to the field text.
-In addition, each participant will present his/her topic in the field.
-Research topics must be approved by the instructors.
-For help in selecting a topic, please visit with the instructors.
+For the project, each participant volunteered for (or was assigned) a topic related to a stop for the field trip, itself, or a general topic related to the trip.
+The participant thoroughly researched the topic, and prepared a contribution as a chapter to the field text.
+In addition, each participant presented his/her topic in the field.
+Research topics were a priori approved by the instructor.

-A 6 to 8 page contribution to the guidebook will be prepared by each participant.
-The chapter should include an adequate, professional, and even rigorous overview of the chosen topic.
+A 6 to 8 page contribution to the guidebook was prepared by each participant.
+The chapter included an adequate, professional, and even rigorous overview of the chosen topic.
 It should be supported by graphics, by citations in the text to reference sources, and a well-presented list of reference sources.
 References should give author name(s), date, title, journal or book title, and volume/page numbers.
 Participants should submit chapters electronically in .doc or .docx format.
 The instructors will collate chapter contributions and present a bound copy to each participant.

-Each participant will give a 15 to 20-minute oral presentation on her/his topic at the appropriate field site.
+Each participant gave a 15 to 20-minute oral presentation on her/his topic at the appropriate field site.
 The presentation may be supported by graphics within the chapter.
 The presentation should be well-rehearsed and professional.
 Time will be allowed at the end of each presentation for questions.

 Your grade will be based on the following considerations: